apache/causeway-site/content/intro/tutorials/step-by-step-petclinic.md

 ## Update package names

-The classes created by the simpleapp archetype are by default in the `simple` package.
-Move these classes to `pets` package instead:

-See the git commit for full details; it's all pretty mechanical.

 {note
 git checkout [55ec36e520191f5fc8fe7f5b89956814eaf13317](https://github.com/danhaywood/isis-app-petclinic/commit/55ec36e520191f5fc8fe7f5b89956814eaf13317)
 }

+The classes created by the simpleapp archetype are by default in the `simple` package.
+Move these classes to `pets` package instead.
+Also adjust package names where they appear as strings:

+* in `PetClinicAppFixturesService`, change the package name from "fixture.simple" to "fixture.pets".
+* in `PetClinicAppSystemInitializer`, change the package name "dom.simple" to "dom.pets", and similarly "fixture.simple" to "fixture.pets"
+* in `WEB-INF/isis.properties`, similarly change the package name "dom.simple" to "dom.pets", and similarly "fixture.simple" to "fixture.pets"

 To run the application will require a further update to the IDE configuration, for the changed package of the fixture class: